-You should also take note of the E0 command.
+You should also take note of the \$E0 command.
 Delays tend to be important in action queues because it takes a very short amount of time for characters to strike poses.
 Let's say that you want a character to shake their head back and forth.
-You may be tempted to alternate between \$23 and \$63.
-Unfortunately, the game will switch between \$23 and \$63 so quickly that the player won't be able to see it!
+You may be tempted to alternate between the \$23 and \$63 commands.
+Unfortunately, the character will alternate so quickly between the "Front, head turned (left)" and "Front, head turned (right)" poses that the player won't be able to see it!
 Inserting a short delay between these poses will fix the issue.
 Instead of using 23 63 23 63, you might want to use 23 E0 01 63 E0 01 23 E0 01 63.
 Unfortunately, even the shortest delay (\$01) is too long for some purposes.
 To create a very tiny delay, we can create four tiny action queues in a row, instead of creating one action queue with all four head-shaking poses in it.
 You will see an example of this below.

 All action queues need to be ended with the \$FF command.
 Once you have finished the body of your queue, don't forget to count how long it is and fill in the second byte.
-The \$FF command at the end should also be included in this count.
+The \$FF command should also be included in this count.